Careers

 Responsibilities include:

-- Instructing students in skills labs and physical assessment labs as needed.
+4. Instruct students in fundamentals, skills labs, including virtual simulations, and physical assessment labs as needed

-- Identifying clinical training sites and providing feedback to the Program Director for Advanced Practice Programs and the Associate Dean for Academic & Student Affairs regarding the fit of clinical sites to student learning.
+7. Provide feedback to the Prelicensure Program Director and Associate Dean for Academic & Student Affairs regarding the fit of clinical sites to student learning as needed

-- Providing student counseling and mentorship as needed, in conjunction with the Director of Student Affairs.
+8. Provide student counseling and mentorship as needed, in conjunction with the Prelicensure Program Director and the Director for Student Affairs

-- Functioning effectively as part of teaching teams.
+9. Function effectively as part of teaching teams

 More details and information on submitting an application are available here.

-The UCLA School of Nursing invites applicants for Lecturer positions (full-time or part-time) for Pre-Licensure in the field of: Medical Surgical, Mental Health, Pediatrics, Maternity, Public Health, and/or Geriatrics) for Summer 2023, Fall 2023, Winter 2024, Spring 2024.
+The UCLA School of Nursing invites applicants for Lecturer positions (full-time or part-time) for Pre-Licensure in the field of: Medical Surgical, Mental Health, Pediatrics, Maternity, Public Health, and/or Geriatrics) for Fall 2023, Winter 2024, Spring 2024, and Summer 2024.

 Candidates should have the following qualifications: 1) a Master’s degree in Nursing; 2) excellent skills in teaching and mentoring students; 2) excellent clinical skills in medical-surgical nursing, mental health, pediatrics maternity, public health and/or geriatric nursing; 3) excellent interpersonal skills; 4) demonstrated ability as an educator, including classroom management, mastery of educational methodologies, and/or experience with individualized student coaching and remediation; 5) have/or be eligible for a license as a Registered Nurse in California, 6) meet eligibility requirements for BRN certification in clinical instruction 7) demonstrated commitment to diversity as a core value in education.